Comparing Wrap Brands and their qualities:

 All the wraps I stock are perfect for newborns, but some of them arrive soft and cuddly while the Natibaby and Storchenwiege wraps are sometimes quite stiff until broken in and Wrapsody Breeze and EllaRoo wraps are easy to use, but not as soft to the touch until they’ve been broken in.
 You can break in your wrap by washing it, using it (LOTS), ironing it, and sitting on or playing with it.
 Order early so you have time to break it in before baby arrives.

-Best wrap brands for staying cool in hot climates:
+Absolute best wrap brand for staying cool in hot weather:

 Click here to browse Light/Breathable Wraps for Summer Wrapping